USING IRONXL

 workbook.Close()

-Importing the required IronXL modules into your script is the first step.
+The first step is to import the required IronXL modules into your script.
 Next, use the WorkBook class in IronXL to import Excel files.
-The path of your Excel file should be used instead of "Demo.xlsx" or we can use a different type of file format like CSV file, XLS, and xlsx file formats.
-We can access an individual Excel sheet inside the workbook once the Excel file has loaded using the WorkBook.Load() method.
-The IronXL library also allows us to access multiple Excel sheets by using the index or sheet names.
+Replace "Demo.xlsx" with the path to your Excel file, or use a different file format like CSV, XLS, or XLSX.
+You can access individual Excel sheets inside the workbook once the Excel file has loaded using the WorkBook.Load() method.
+The IronXL library also allows access to multiple Excel sheets using the index or sheet names.

-Next, we extract data from the Excel file by iterating over rows and columns while having access to the worksheet.
-This little piece of code prints the value of each spreadsheet cell as it iterates over them.
+Next, we extract data from the Excel file by iterating over rows and columns while accessing the worksheet.
+This code prints the value of each spreadsheet cell as it iterates over them.
 This logic can be adjusted to meet your unique needs, such as gathering data for additional processing or examination.
-It is imperative that you close the Excel file using the workbook.Close() method once you have completed processing it in order to free up system resources.
+It is imperative to close the Excel file using the workbook.Close() method once you have completed processing it in order to free up system resources.

 Output generated from the above code